indra-kumar-r/LinkedIn-Profile-Scraper-App/README.md

 1. **User logs in** via the frontend.
 2. User enters a boolean query → **search-service** triggers a SerpAPI call.
 3. Results are stored via **storage-service** into MongoDB.
-4. User can later view past results grouped by search ID via **history**.
+4. The user can later view past results grouped by search ID via **history**.
 5. Admin can view or update **user details** from **user-service**.

 ---